A Delicious Guide to Bengali Wedding Menu [2026]

 2. Cholar Dal

-Bengal gram lentils cooked with coconut and ginger, and a blend of spices like cumin, asafoetida and bay leaf.
-This Bengali dish is a bit sweet and often served with fried rice or luchi.
+Bengal gram lentils in coconut and ginger with a mixture of spices such as cumin, asafoetida and bay leaf.
+This Bengali preparation is slightly sweet and generally served with fried rice or luchi.

 Cholar Dal